moody/Waffle/README.md

   -- Not changeable after construction. frame = CreateFrame("Frame"),

   -- Creates this node's own frame, once.
-Receives the resolved parent as an argument.
+Receives the resolved parent as an argument, nil -- for the root, nothing sits above it to pass in.
+Cannot be given together with frame.
-  -- Cannot be given together with frame.
-If it uses $parent name substitution, the parent -- must be passed in immediately here, not reparented later, substitution happens at -- creation time.
-Not changeable after construction. frameFactory = function(parent)
+  -- If it uses $parent name substitution, the parent must be passed in immediately here, -- not reparented later, substitution happens at creation time.
+Not changeable after -- construction. frameFactory = function(parent)
     return CreateFrame("Frame", "$parent_ChildFrame", parent)
   end,